Faria-Zaman-Oiky/Tourism-Management-Final-Submission-SD-ii/README.md

 4. Update database connection details in your PHP files if needed.

 ## Usage
+- The project starts from mainPage1.html
 - 1st Register as Admin and then Login as *Admin* to access the Admin Panel.
 - 1st Register as user and then Login as *User* to access the User Section.

+### Admin Section
+- Admin must register/login to access the Admin Panel.
+- Admin can add new places with details
+- When uploading a picture for a new place, the image must be saved inside the
+  images/place/ folder of the project.
+-